crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

         > chmod +x make_xpk.sh

+### Create the xpk file

-3. To create xpk packages, you will need a private key file.
+1. To create xpk packages, you will need a private key file.
 Use `openssl` to generate this for you:

         > openssl genrsa -out mykey.pem 1024

+    Note that this is a private key file, and it should not be distributed with your application.

-4. Call the shell script, passing it the path to the directory containing your application and your key file:
+2. Call the shell script, passing it the path to the directory containing your application and your key file:

         > ./make_xpk.sh xwalk-simple/ mykey.pem